 Event-Driven Architecture

 Event-driven architecture (EDA) decouples systems by communicating through events rather than direct API calls.
-Salesforce provides multiple event technologies — choosing the right one is a common CTA differentiator between candidates who pass and those who fail.
+Salesforce provides multiple event technologies, and choosing the right one is a common CTA differentiator between candidates who pass and those who fail.

 Why Event-Driven?

-Traditional request-response integration creates tight coupling.
-When System A calls System B directly, System A must know about System B, handle its failures, and wait for its response.
-Event-driven architecture breaks this coupling.
+Traditional request-response integration creates tight coupling: System A must know about System B, handle its failures, and wait for its response.
+Event-driven architecture breaks that dependency.

 | Aspect | Request-Response | Event-Driven |